 One of our favorite new charms is our Dorothy Medallion, which reads "You had the power all along my dear."
-The medallion is inspired by The Wizard of Oz.
 Wearing these words every day is so empowering for us.
 It made us want to ask the women in our lives: When did you feel like you had the power?
 And that's just what we did.
 Over the next few months, we'll talk to inspiring women and ask them that very question.
 We'll also photograph them in the Dorothy Medallion, and let them style it in a way that's meaningful to them.
 First up is the amazing Tai Beauchamp.
 A producer, TV host, confidence coach, entrepreneur...(the list goes on), Tai is one of those women who makes us feel more powerful anytime we're with her just by being herself.
 We're thrilled to have her as our first subject of this series.
 Read on for some inspiring words...

 "I had the power when..."